valkey-io/valkey-rfc/ValkeyFullTextSearch.md

 First as part of the ingestion process for text fields of keys.
 Second to process query string words and phrases.

+The tokenization is language dependent and currently supports English.
+Logic will need to be extended to support other languages in the future.

 The tokenization process has four steps.

 1. The text is tokenized, removing punctuation and redundant whitespace, generating a list of words.
-2. Latin upper-case characters are converted to lower-case.
+2. Upper-case characters are converted to lower-case.
 3. Stop words are removed from the list.
 4. Words with more than a fixed number of characters are replaced with their stemmed equivalent term according to the selected language.
 ```